DHTMLX/docs-suite/docs/window/api/window_header_config.md

 # header

-@short: adds a header to a window
+@short: Optional.
+Adds a header to a window

 @signature: {'header?: boolean;'}